Coldboltage/MidFactorBot/readme.md

 BIG NOTE: index.js will execute the script and it will have cascading affect

 17th April: Will create the backend first so then I know what to make for the frontend.

+Every game that comes on Factor has an ID.
+We can add that ID onto each betable game so we don't have to check it again.
+We can create an assumption that each game found on factor will have a betable game.
+We don't want to have to go to the work of pairing games together unless we actually have to.

+* Grab games from factor
+* Check database with findOne({factorId: factorIdNumber})

+If it exists, nothing else needs done.
+If it doesn't exist, we should pair that game up with a betable game and then add that to the database.

+Working on this